kennkong/Weather-ERF-Gateway-1000U/README.md

 of your own.
 The request.breq script only updates records that exist in that table, it won't fill in missing ones.
 This is so that only meaningful records are kept.
 For example, minimum rainfall and wind are pretty useless, so there are no records for those.
+I have added the script records.sql to get you started.

 Please send comments to the forum topic above, so that everyone can benefit from the discussion.